rpdav/nixos/docs/backup.md

 Instead, passphrases are stored in the system-level `sops` files.
 All users on a host (including root) use a common passphrase to decrypt their repositories, so the passphrase decrypted with world-readable permissions on the host.
 Users still cannot access other users' backups since they do not have their ssh keys.
 And hosts still cannot access other hosts' backups because they do not have those hosts' ssh keys or passphrases.

+Passphrases are also stored in the password manager.

 ## Offsite backup

 `modules.nixos.rcloneSync` allows users to define source and target directories to synchronize to an `rclone` endpoint such as Backblaze or Proton.
 This module assumes an `rclone.conf` file is available and can be pointed to its path.
 I have one defined using `sops-nix` templates in `nixosModules.rclone`.
 I use backblaze B2 as the remote and encrypt locally (using an rclone `crypt` remote) for any data that isn't already encrypted.